yutent/scss-compiler/README.md

 ![demo](./demo.gif)

 ## Why Scss-to-css
-> For some small project or teaching speech.
-It's too fat to deploy a webpack env.
+> For small projects, various engineering tools such as webpack are too heavy and cumbersome to configure.
+And a lot of modules have to be installed.
-> Now, `scss-to-css` help us to compile scss file to css file at a none webpack project and autoprefixer.
+> Sometimes, we just want to simply use the convenience brought by scss.
+So for this purpose, I wrote a vsc plug-in, which can be automatically compiled into a css file (stored in the current directory by default) when the scss file is saved, and the browser prefix is ​​automatically completed.

 ## Configuration